Priyadharshni05/MiniProject_RockPaperScissor/7_Other/README.md

-# other
+# Other

 *   Extra Folders added: None